-Book, Concept, Arrangements, Music Supervision, and Acting by Seth Rudetsky
+Book, Concept, Arrangements, Music Supervision, And Acting by Seth Rudetsky

-Critics are Mixed in Their Response to this Musical Parody
+Critics Are Mixed In Their Response To This Musical Parody

 Charles Isherwood of The New York Times was among the reviewers who were won over by Disaster!, which he calls a “delirious goof” that provides a rush of “giddy nostalgia.”

 Jeremy Gerard of Deadline remarks that the incredibly gifted actors must have been tricked into performing in this farce, calling it “painfully witless” and asking us to “take pity” on these performers.
 David Rooney from The Hollywood Reporter agrees that the spoof musical “seldom matches the heights” of the Broadway pros in the cast, deeming it a mystery why anyone thought to move this show to the level of Broadway.

 In addition, Jesse Green of Vulture remarked that Disaster! was in fact a disaster of a show, calling the set “sparse and ugly” and calling the entertainment within its frames “tiny” and fitting for a basement rec room.

 Box Office Is Borderline Dismal

-is not faring very well with audiences.
+Whether the critics liked it or not, Disaster! is not faring very well with audiences.
 In the last reported week of box office figures, the week ending March 13, 2016, the show brought in $318,847, which represents only 28.76% of its gross potential.
 This is a slight increase from the previous two weeks, which, in reverse chronological order, brought in 26.7% and 23.6% of the show’s gross potential.

 The numbers did not increase after reviews came out, and the negative reviews peppering the mix will not help very much.
 In any case, unlike most musicals, this one has a pre-scheduled closing date of July 3, 2016, so while Disaster! will likely remain in the red throughout its entire run, it may also avoid the disastrous fate of closing earlier than planned.